 - 10.1.
 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and S70(2) of the Town and Country Planning Act 1990 require that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise. - 10.2.
 The application site is situated outside the settlement boundary of Market Bosworth and therefore in the countryside, where strategic adopted development plan policy DM4 of the adopted SADMP seeks to protect the countryside from unsustainable development, including new residential development. - 10.3.
 However, the housing policies in the adopted Core Strategy and the adopted SADMP are out of date and the Council cannot demonstrate a 5 year housing land supply.
-Therefore, the 'tilted' balance in paragraph 11(d) of the NPPF applies where permission should be granted unless adverse impacts would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole. - 10.4.
+Therefore, the 'tilted' balance in paragraph 11(d) of the NPPF applies where permission should be granted unless adverse impacts would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole.

+- 10.4.
 The dwelling is situated within an identified within an important view and vista and a designated local green space as identified within the MBNP.
-Due to the siting and location of the proposed dwelling, it is considered that the proposed dwelling would have an impact upon this identified protected view and vista, an area of designated local green space and the importance of the historic setting of the Market Bosworth conservation area as a designated heritage asset, the impacts of which would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole. - 10.5.
+Due to the siting and location of the proposed dwelling, it is considered that the proposed dwelling would have an impact upon this identified protected view and vista, an area of designated local green space and the importance of the historic setting of the Market Bosworth conservation area as a designated heritage asset. - 10.5.
 The proposal would therefore fail to comply with local and national planning policies including Policies CE1, CE2 and CE3 of the Market Bosworth Neighbourhood Development Plan, Policies DM1, DM4, DM10, DM11 and DM12 of the SADMP and Core Strategy Policy 11, and on balance the limited benefits of the development would not be considered to outweigh the demonstrable harm of this development.